Battle of Tillyria: Action

-In the days leading up to the invasion, the Cypriot National Guard began to mobilise infantry, artillery and armored forces for an assault on Kokkina.
-On 6 August 1964, the Cypriot National Guard commenced its attack.
+In the days leading up to the invasion the Cypriot National Guard began to mobilise infantry, artillery and armored forces for an assault on Kokkina.
+On 6 August 1964 the Cypriot National Guard commenced its attack.
 For two days, Cypriot National Guard forces laid down support fire with six 25-pounder guns and approximately twelve mortars, coordinated with 20mm and 40mm cannon fire from the Cyprus Navy patrol boats Phaethon and Arion.
 Under this barrage, infantry progressed slowly into the enclave with cover from overlapping machine gun fire, but found that the Turkish Cypriots had organised their own machine guns and mortars into an effective formation.
 The battle quickly degraded into a low-intensity exchange of sniping and support fire, as both sides dug into the difficult terrain.

 On 8 August 1964, after waiting for nearly two days, Turkey intervened, once it had become clear that the Greek Cypriots would not withdraw from Kokkina, but simply commit more and more siege forces until the Turkish Cypriots ran out of supplies.

 On the morning of 8 August, the Cypriot patrol boats Phaethon and Arion were attacked by Turkish Air Force jets as they sailed close to Xeros Harbour, Morphou Bay.
 The boats commenced evasive manoeuvers and put up anti-aircraft fire.
 The Phaethon was quickly strafed with 75mm rockets and burst into flames, killing seven crew members and wounding several others.
 Its engine still running, the surviving crew managed to guide it aground and then abandoned ship.

-As the Arion continued to evade the attack, a second formation of Turkish F-100 Super Sabre jets came in low to attack it.
-One of the jets was shot down by the Greek Cypriot defence.
-The Turkish pilot bailed out but as soon as he set foot on Cypriot soil he was beaten to death by outraged villagers.
+As the Arion continued to evade the attack, a second formation of Turkish F-100 Super Sabre jets came in low to drop bombs against Greek Cypriot National Guard.

-Between 8–9 August 1964, the Turkish Air Force was given free rein to attack multiple targets within Tillyria, including a number of Greek Cypriot villages.
+Between 8–9 August 1964 the Turkish Air Force was given free rein to attack multiple targets within Tillyria, including a number of Greek Cypriot villages.
 As such heavy bombing caused also significant casualties among the civilian population.

 Cypriot civilian casualties were reported as a result of heavy air attacks against several populated locations, including Kato Pyrgos dropping incendiary napalm bombs.

-Turkish planes also attacked sites occupied by the Cypriot National Guard, killing a number of military personnel and destroying a Marmon Herrington Mk-IVF armoured car.
+Turkish planes also attacked sites controlled by the Cypriot National Guard, killing civilians and a number of military personnel and destroying a Marmon Herrington Mk-IVF armoured car.